 - While debriefing discuss all the points of the sales process he followed and not followed.

 - Use PCP (Praise-Criticize-Praise) technique during the debriefing.
 Always start with praising the executive and tell him all the good points of the meeting.
-Then share the grey areas he needs to take care during future meetings and always end the debriefing session on high note by telling him how he could do better.
+Then share the grey areas he needs to take care during future meetings.
+Always end the debriefing session on high note by telling him how he could do better.

 - Use touch technique during the debriefing session.

-At last but not the least, if at any point in time if sales call is not going the way it should be, don’t ever jump in and handle the call.
+Remember if call is not going the way it should be, don’t handle the call yourself.
 You may win the customer but will surely lose the executive.
 Let him learn from his mistakes.